namankr85100/Stripe_subscribe_example_php/README.md

 </form>
 ```

 You can see that ourt action is plan.php.
 Make a file called plan.php in the same root directory.
 In plan.php paste the code below.
+Again where it says **sk_test_ GET THIS FROM STRIPE** you need to replace this with your stripe api key

 ```
 <?php